OpenAI Codex

 Availability current (explicit)

-Trust Model Subagents inherit parent sandbox policy; approval requests surface from inactive threads; runtime overrides reapplied to children; custom agents can override sandbox mode; max_depth defaults to 1
+Trust Model Isolated workers that inherit parent sandbox policy; approval requests surface from inactive threads

 Hooks